lucasdiedrich/portainer-backup-restore/README.md

-# Portainer backup and restore utility
+# Portainer backup utility

 ## Introduction

-This node app backup and restore your Portainer stacks.
+This node app backup your Portainer objects and Docker services.

-Current portainer API supported is 1.19.1
+Current portainer API supported is 1.23.2

-## Installation

-    $ npm install

 ## Usage

+docker run --name pbk \
+           -v /etc/localtime:/etc/localtime \
+           -v /volumes/data/config.json:/data/default.json \
+           -v /volumes/data/backup/:/data/backup/ \
+           -v /var/run/docker.sock:/var/run/docker.sock \
+           -d lucasdiedrich/portainer-backup-restore

 ### Backup

-This command will create (or replace) a file named `stacks-backup.json` where all stacks with `Total` control from portainer will be saved.
+This command will create (or replace) a file named `<objects>.json` where all objects with `Total` control from portainer will be saved.
-A backup file is mandatory to restore stacks, but it can be created by hand if you follow the backup format.
+A backup file is mandatory to restore objects, but it can be created by hand if you follow the backup format.

-    $ node . backup --url <URL> --login <LOGIN> --password <PWD>
+    $ node . backup

-### Restore

-This command will UPDATE the stacks on portainer.

-    $ node . update --url <URL> --login <LOGIN> --password <PWD>

-This command will REMOVE then CREATE the stacks on portainer.

-    $ node . create --url <URL> --login <LOGIN> --password <PWD>
+The backup file are tar gzipped inside another <date-isostring>.tgz.

-## Backup format
+## Backup files format

+The will one file for each portainer object available and onde aditional file for Docker services model.
     [
       {
         "Name": "nginx",